pts/homebrew-utils/README.md

 ### Installation

-To install the last official macOS release of `pdfsizeopt`, run the following command in your Terminal:
+To install the last version of `pdfsizeopt`, run the following command in your Terminal:

-    brew install pts/utils/pdfsizeopt

-To install a development version ("bleeding edge") from the current state of the Github repository:

-    brew install pts/utils/pdfsizeopt --HEAD
+    brew install --HEAD pts/utils/pdfsizeopt

 ### Usage